brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 Well, when it comes to algorithms, the more the better.
 We think it's clear we wouldn't want to pick the 3rd option (we can easily produce a dictionary from the 2nd option), so the question is between the first two.
 While the binary version of `group_by` is more generic (since you approximate the unary version in terms of it, even it's a different shape) and thus more broadly applicable, the unary version also comes up frequently and as such we feel that we should provide both.

 We could hypothetically follow the D model and provide both under the same name, selecting based on whether the provided callable is a unary invocable or a binary predicate &mdash; but we're not sure if that's the best idea.
-We instead suggest the names `group_by_key` (for the unary function) and `group_by` (for the binary function).
-But given the time and bandwidth pressure, we rate the binary `group_by` as a Tier 1 view while lower the unary `group_by_key` to Tier 2.

-## The `map` family
+Given the time and bandwidth pressure, we think the top priority is the binary `group_by` and the unary form, while still very useful, should be a Tier 2 addition.
+As far as naming goes, there two approaches we could take:

+- `group_by` takes a binary predicate and either `group_on` or `group_by_key` takes a unary transform.
+- `chunk_by` takes a binary predicate and `chunk_on` takes a unary transform.

+The latter choice also lines up with a different algorithm that takes a range and yields a range of ranges: [`chunk`](#the-sliding-family).

+## Monadic binds

 We added `views::transform` in C++20, but there are closely related views in that family, which several other languages also provide.